Dirty Weekend - Answering the Critics

 Those tender-hearted humanists, who write with such conviction of the freedom to dissent, draw the line at writing off a rapist.
 Those who rush to challenge every moral certainty cannot face a challenge to their own.
 Some things, it seems, are sacred.

 The defenders of the liberal faith tend to hunt in packs.
-The most stylish yobs in town, they tend to be mob-handed when they go looking for a ruck.
+The most stylish yobs in town, they like to be mob-handed when they go looking for a ruck.
 A year ago they shaved their heads, brought out the leather cosh, pulled on their steel-capped boots and mugged my book.